 A payment gateway is the service that actually sends all of your credit card transactions to your credit card processors.
 It also sends you a message from your credit card processor that lets you know a transaction has been authorized.
 Some payment gateways also automatically add tax and screen for fraud.
 There’s no way for you to charge someone’s credit card unless you’re using a payment gateway.
 It’s simply an essential part of the process in verifying that someone’s authorized to use a credit card.

 Do I Need a Virtual Terminal and a Payment Gateway?

 If you’ve been convinced that you NEED a virtual terminal in order to process credit card payments, then you’ve been sold a bill of goods.
-While virtual terminals can be useful, those monthly fees can add up quickly.
-Making a one-time purchase and buying a countertop terminal can easily pay for itself in a few months to a year depending on how much your virtual terminal is currently costing you.
+While virtual terminals can be useful, those monthly fees add up quickly.
+Making a single purchase and buying a countertop terminal can easily pay for itself in a few months to a year depending on how much your virtual terminal is currently costing you.
 Whether or not you need a payment gateway depends on whether or not you’re willing to accept credit cards.
 Some freelancers may not accept credit cards as a method of payment; most small business owners will.
 Payment gateways can vary significantly in price, so do your research before choosing one.
 While it’s always great to give your customers as many payment options as you can, you want to make sure that the benefit to them is worth the cost to you.